-The Supplement related to this article is available online at doi:10.5194/cpd-11-2483-2015-supplement.
+The Supplement related to this article is available online at doi:10.5194/cp-11-1673-2015-supplement.

 Author contributions.
-L. Fernández Donado, J. F. Gonzalez-Rouco, E. Garcia Bustamante, H. Goosse, J. Jungclaus organized the workshop at the origin of this paper.
+L. Fernández Donado, J. F. Gonzalez-Rouco, E. Garcia Bustamante, H. Goosse, and J. Jungclaus organized the workshop at the origin of this paper.
 H. Goosse led the synthesis.
-O. Bothe, H. Goosse, G. Hegerl, A. Moberg, C. C. Raible, A. Schurer, S. Wagner, E. Zorita coordinated the writing.
-L. Fernández Donado, E. Garcia Bustamante, A. Hind, F. Lehner, N. McKay prepare the data sets and made them available to the whole group.
-O. Bothe, L. Fernández Donado, E. Garcia Bustamante, J. F. Gonzalez-Rouco, A. Hind, 25 F. Lehner, N. McKay, A. Moberg, A. Schurer, S. Wagner, E. Warren, M. Widmann, E. Zorita performed the figures and their initial analysis.
-All authors contribute to the writing of the various
+O. Bothe, H. Goosse, G. Hegerl, A. Moberg, C. C. Raible, A. Schurer, S. Wagner, and E. Zorita coordinated the writing.
+L. Fernández Donado, E. Garcia Bustamante, A. Hind, F. Lehner, and N. McKay prepared the data sets and made them available to the whole group.
+O. Bothe, L. Fernández Donado, E. Garcia Bustamante, J. F. Gonzalez-Rouco, A. Hind, F. Lehner, N. McKay, A. Moberg, A. Schurer, S. Wagner, E. Warren, M. Widmann, and E. Zorita created the figures and performed their initial analysis.
+All authors contributed to the writing of the various sections and reviewed the manuscript.

 Acknowledgements.
-This study is based on discussions held during the joint workshop of the PAGES 2k network and PAST2k-PMIP Integrated analyses of reconstructions and multi-model simulations for the past two millennia, Madrid, Spain, 4-6 November 2013.
+This study is based on discussions held during the joint workshop of the PAGES 2k network and PAST2k-PMIP Integrated analyses of reconstructions and multimodel simulations for the past two millennia, Madrid, Spain, 4-6 November 2013.
 PAGES and FECYT (FCT-13-6276) are greatly thanked for supporting this workshop.
-We acknowledge the World

-- 5 Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP.
-The U.S. Department of Energy's Program for Climate Model Diagnosis and Intercomparison provides coordinating support for CMIP and led the development of software infrastructure in partnership with the Global Organization for Earth System Science Portals.
-H. Goosse is Senior Research Associate with the Fonds National de la Recherche Scientifique - (F.R.S.-FNRS-Belgium).
-This work is supported by the F.R.S.-FNRS and by the Belgian Federal Science Policy Office (Research Program on Science for a Sustainable Development).
-C. C. Raible and F. Lehner are supported by the Swiss National Science Foundation.
+We acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP.
+The US Department of Energy's Program for Climate Model Diagnosis and Intercomparison provides coordinating support for CMIP and led the development of software infrastructure in partnership with the Global Organization for Earth System Science Portals.
+H. Goosse is Research Director with the Fonds National de la Recherche Scientifique (F.R.S.-FNRS, Belgium).
+This work is supported by the F.R.S.-FNRS and by the Belgian Federal Science Policy Office (Research Programme on Science for a Sustainable Development).
+C. C. Raible and F. Lehner are supported by the Swiss National Science foundation.
 P. Yiou is supported by the MILEX project of the Swedish Research Council.
-J. Gergis is funded by Australian Research Council Project DE130100668.
-O. Bothe was supported by LOCHMES (Leibniz-Society), PRIME-II (within DFG INTERDYNAMIK) and CliSAP.
-L. Fernández Donado - was funded by a FPU grant: AP2009-4061.
+J. Gergis is funded by Australian Research Council project DE130100668.
+O. Bothe was supported by LOCHMES (Leibniz Society), PRIME-II (within DFG INTERDYNAMIK), and CliSAP.
+L. Fernández Donado was funded by a FPU grant: AP2009-4061.
 A. Moberg and A. Hind are supported by the Swedish Research Council grants B0334901 and C0592401.
+G. Hegerl and A. Schurer are supported by the ERC advanced grant TITAN (320691).
+L. Fernandez Donado, www.clim-past.net/11/1673/2015/